adamnaamani/handbook/pages/definitions.md

 #### ACH (Automated Clearing House)
 A network that coordinates electronic payments and automated money transfers.
 ACH is a way to move money between banks without using paper checks, wire transfers, credit card networks, or cash.

+#### Activation Function
+In artificial neural networks, the activation function of a node defines the output of that node given an input or set of inputs.

 #### Ad hoc
 Ad hoc is a Latin phrase meaning literally "to this".
 In English, it generally signifies a solution designed for a specific problem or task, non-generalizable, and not intended to be able to be adapted to other purposes.